RichardC99/Backbase_Test_RC/readme.md

 Manual Tests are stored in the Manual Test spreadsheet.
-These tests have all be run and a number of issues identified.
+These tests have all been run and a number of issues identified.
 I have also indicated which of these tests have been automated.
 Please note that due to the way the automation code has been structured it is easy to increase/decrease the number of validation tests as required.

 I have also included details of API manual testing I completed using Postman.